 Boy, was this lighting a bit of a headache.
 Steels in the way, rafter line glazing above, a work surface positioned below so any drop lighting coming down from the plasterboard would hit Rob on the bonce whilst he was washing up…. honestly, talk about things sent to try my ladybuilder brain.

 You can just see the first fix feed wire behind my head below.
 One cable poking out of the wall in probably the only place it could.
 Yes, there could have been all sorts of fancy LEDs but fancy LEDs cost a lorra cash.
-So we had to be inventive!
-This lighting deserves a blog post of it’s own and I will do that soon but for now, heads up again to Dowsing & Reynolds for the delicious emerald green cable, sexy brass components and drop dead gorgeous diamond faceted light bulbs which allowed us to create something unique to light up this space.
+So I had to be inventive!
+We fixed metal flanges and posts to the wall, hanging the birch tree trunk off them using looped black chain from B&Q. Heads up again to Dowsing & Reynolds for the delicious emerald green cable, sexy brass components and drop dead gorgeous diamond faceted light bulbs which allowed me to create something unique to light up this space.

 If you have problem areas at your reno, then sometimes just thinking about it for a few hours, or days, or even weeks can help you find a solution.
 You’ll suddenly see something and think AHHHHH I know where I can use that.
 Honestly, trust me, it happens!